Three Falls and Peak View

 begins at the end of the Peak View trail at the Jacob's

-connector fork.
-The trail is broad and easy to ride.
+The Three Falls trail is broad and easy to ride.
 I'd rate it

 easy-intermediate or experienced-beginner level, but there are a few dips